jvidal-sysadmin/puppet-vim-tuning/README.md

 ## Limitations

-None at the moment :)
+This module is only compatible with versions 4.x or higher.
+At the moment I have no plans to extend backward compatibility.

 ## Development

+None at the moment.

+## Release Notes/Contributors/Etc.

 This development has been possible thanks to the time given by [`Syspixel`](http://www.syspixel.com/).
 Thank my [`colleagues`](http://www.syspixel.com/sobre-nosotros/) for putting up during the project.

-## Release Notes/Contributors/Etc.

-Nothing here, nothing there... hocus pocus!